bbenchoff/bbenchoff.github.io/pages/Citicar.md

 I will not be using the forced-air motor cooling and defrost system.
 The motor runs cool enough to not require cooling, and I am adapting a 12V / 150W Portable Car Heater to use as a defroster.
 This gives me space to add additional switches, or at least space for extra switches.
 I do not know what these switches will eventually do.
 One idea is to have a mode that changes the acceleration profile on the motor controller.
 Or a switch blinks the exterior lights randomly.
 Here's a pic of the five-switch extension panel, along with the stock heater/manifold controls:

 ![The extension panel](/images/Car/GaugeCluster/ExtensionPanel.png)

+The additional round display is the Curtis 3140, a display for the motor controller itself.
+While this display is not technically necessary, it is hugely helpful for debugging and programming the motor controller.
+The rightmost switch position in the heater controls is taken up by two switches needed to program the motor controller -- a 'Menu' button and a 'Mode' switch.

 ### Integration with the rest of the car